-The evaluation also provides information that may be used in tenure and promotion recommendations, the awarding of performance and merit raises, and decisions regarding the retention of faculty.
+Teaching evaluation also provides information that may be used in tenure and promotion recommendations, the awarding of merit raises, and decisions regarding the retention of faculty.

-The university requires that instructors should be routinely evaluated by their students as detailed in AA/PPS No. 02.03.01, Conduct and Planning of Courses under the section on Student.
-The method and frequency of evaluation are determined by the instructor’s department/school.
-A common departmental/school end-of-course student evaluation is administered in undergraduate and graduate courses to derive student perceptions of instruction.
-In compliance with HB2504, a common university-wide end-of-course student perception of instruction survey is administered for each undergraduate organized class.
+The university requires that instructors be routinely evaluated by their students as detailed in AA/PPS No. 02.03.01, Conduct and Planning of Courses.
+The method and frequency of evaluations are determined by the instructor’s department, school, and college.
+A common department, school, and college end-of-course student evaluation is administered in undergraduate and graduate courses to derive student perceptions of instruction.
+In compliance with Texas Higher Education Coordinating Board (THECB), Chapter 4, Subchapter N, Rules 4.225-4.229 concerning public access to course information, a common university-wide, end-of-course Student Perceptions of Instruction survey is administered for each organized undergraduate class.

 INSTRUCTION IN TEACHING

-The Office of Academic Development and Assessment offers workshops and other programming to advance faculty in the area of teaching and learning.
-All faculty members are encouraged to participate in these programs as well as those offered by other university groups or offices.
+Faculty Development and other offices at the university offer workshops and other programming to advance faculty in the areas of teaching and learning.
+All faculty members are encouraged to participate in these programs as well as those offered through professional conferences and other external entities.

-There is a strongly asserted expectation that first-year tenure-track faculty members participate in the Program for Excellence in Teaching and Learning sponsored by the Office of Academic Development and Assessment.
+There is a strongly asserted expectation that first-year tenure-track faculty members participate in the Scholarship and Teaching Excellence Program sponsored by Faculty Development.

-In order to meet national best practices and standards promulgated by the Southern Association of Colleges and Schools Commission on Colleges and the Texas Higher Education Coordinating Board, faculty members who teach distance education courses are required to complete a:
+In order to meet national best practices and standards promulgated by the Southern Association of Colleges and Schools Commission on Colleges and the THECB, faculty members who teach distance education courses are required to complete a:

 professional development program or alternative certification approved by the Distance and Extended Learning Steering Committee prior to teaching at a distance; and